-WING was established to coordinate the responses of local parishes around Witney to the proposals and options for housing development in the North Witney Strategic Development Area (SDA).
-WING has representatives from parishes (shaded green on the map) that are mostly, but not wholly, on the north of the Windrush and are badly affected by limited access into Witney over the single river crossing in Bridge Street.
+WING was established to coordinate the responses of local parishes around Witney to the proposals for housing development in the North Witney Strategic Development Area (NWSDA).
+WING has representatives from parishes (shaded green on the map) that are mostly, but not wholly, on the north of the Windrush and are seriously affected by limited access into Witney over the single river crossing in Bridge Street.

-The Local Plan 2031 includes 1400 houses in the North Witney SDA.
-The area already suffers from congestion and air pollution, and the Local Plan recognises that this would be made worse by the increase in population and traffic arising from North Witney housing.
-It requires that infrastructure improvements must be built and that these are to be funded by the SDA developer.
+The Local Plan 2031 includes 1400 houses in the NWSDA.
+The area around Bridge Street already suffers from congestion and air pollution, and the Local Plan recognises that this would be made worse by the increase in population and traffic arising from North Witney housing.
+It requires that infrastructure improvements must be built and that these are to be funded by the NWSDA developer.

 If North Witney housing goes ahead, WING believes it is vital that the associated infrastructure improvements are well thought out and fully delivered.
-We will contribute to decision making to make sure this happens.
+We will contribute to decision making to ensure this happens.
 It is important that the best use is made of available funding to improve local infrastructure.